nellatuulikki/semantic_tree_generator_tira/documentation/progress_report_week_2.md

 ### Questions
   - Any ideas about how to get the repo to CodeCov
   - Difficulties running tests and software with same directory structure.
-Now app.py and routes are out of src directory.
+Now app.py and routes.py are out of src directory.
 Is this ok, or should these files be under src directory?
+  - Cloning the repository takes long time, is there something wrong with the repo?

 ### Next week
   - Trying to get CodeCov working and software running at Fly.io
   - Manage to run software with more complex disjunctive and conjunctive clauses
-  - Getting

 ### Hours used
   -  10